Reviews You Can Rely On

 Capacity

-After hand measuring the Away The Large, I calculated it to have just a little more than 99 liters of packing volume.
-This isn't as much as some of the larger bags in our lineup, but it's enough for cramming in the essentials for a week or two.
+After hand measuring the Away The Large, we calculated it to have just a little more than 99 liters of packing volume.
+This isn't as much as some of the larger bags in our lineup, but it's enough for cramming in the essentials for about two weeks.
 This better-than-average packing power earned it solid (but not outstanding) scores for this metric.

-My scales showed The Large to be 11.6 pounds, one of the heavier bags I've tested.
-This extra weight is the result of more brawn — and I like it.
-Yes, when it came to packing for air travel, this equated to a less-appealing weight ratio for my stuff, as most airlines limit checked bags to 50 pounds.
-I didn't like that aspect, but during some recent international trips, I filled my Away with tons of shoes and clothes and still made weight.
-Perhaps this is why the bag's capacity is slightly lower than some others.
+Our scales showed The Large to be 11.6 pounds, one of the heavier bags we've tested.
+This extra weight is the result of more brawn — and we like it.
+Yes, when it came to packing for air travel, this equated to a less-appealing weight ratio for our stuff, as most airlines limit checked bags to 50 pounds.
+We didn't like that aspect, but during some recent international trips, we filled our Away with tons of shoes and clothes and still made weight.
+If the bag was any bigger we likely would have exceeded the weight limit.
+So, perhaps it's a good thing the bag's capacity is slightly lower than some others.

-All scales aside, what I absolutely loved about this bag is its packing system.
+All scales aside, what we absolutely loved about this bag is its packing system.
 This clamshell suitcase offers a zipper-enclosed compartment on one side and a high-quality compression panel on the other.
-I've tested dozens upon dozens of bags, and I've only seen packing systems of this quality in higher-end luggage that demand two and three times the price of the Away bag — something to be considered when factoring in the Away's slightly higher price tag.
+We've tested dozens of bags, and we've only seen packing systems of this quality in higher-end luggage that demand two or three times the price of the Away bag.

-Making good use of the Away's top-notch packing system as I pack for an international vacay.
+Making good use of the Away's top-notch packing system as we pack for an international vacay.
 This superb system really keeps stuff in its place.

 Credit: Jason Wanlass

-After traveling extensively with The Large for nearly two years, I became very aware of two things in terms of its capacity.
+After traveling extensively with The Large for nearly two years, we became very aware of two things in terms of its capacity.
 First, it's slightly smaller than some of the luggage in our lineup, so it simply doesn't hold as much.
-This was more apparent to me when I traveled internationally for longer periods of time and wanted to pack more clothing.
-The second thing I liked (but also didn't like) is that this bag doesn't expand, so there's no option for making extra room for souvenirs — what you see is what you get.
-I didn't like this for obvious reasons.
-However, the more I used this bag, I actually grew to like being forced to thoughtfully consider how much I really needed to pack for each trip.
-Additionally, the lack of an expansion zipper leaves a smaller gap between both halves of the clamshell, resulting in a sturdier bag.
+This was more apparent to us when we traveled internationally for longer periods of time and wanted to pack more clothing, especially bulky, but lighterweight items like puffy jackets and sweaters.
+The second thing we liked (but also didn't like) is that this bag doesn't expand, so there's no option for making extra room for souvenirs — what you see is what you get.
+We didn't like this for obvious reasons.
+However, the more we used this bag, the more we found ourselves being more thoughtful about what we packed, carefully considering how much we really needed to bring for each trip.
+Additionally, the lack of an expansion zipper results in a sturdier bag.

 Credit: Jason Wanlass